How Would You Handle an Angry Call from a Customer?

 Speak in an even tone, and do not participate in the oncoming ugliness as it will only intensify the situation.
 If you’re struggling to keep your composure, there is an easy, effective technique to “distance” yourself from the anger being projected onto you.

 Take a deep breath, and as you do, feel compassion for yourself, smiling inwardly.
-Breathe deeply again and smile outwardly as you feel compassion for the fearful customer.
+Breathe deeply again and smile outwardly as you feel compassion for the distressed customer.
 Put yourself in their shoes and remember that their anger is ultimately at the problem they are encountering, not you.

 Repeat Back What You've Heard